2.02 Privacy of Records – Release of Written Information

 Authorized Federal, State, and Local Authorities

-Student authorization is not required to disclose PII to an authorized representative of the following individuals or entities:
+Student authorization is not required to disclose Personally Identifiable Information (PII) to an authorized representative of the following individuals or entities:

 • The Comptroller General of the United States